Jasmine Cephas Jones: Career

 Jones has made small appearances in multiple independent films, including Titus (2013) and Fairfield (2014).
 She has also appeared in episodes of Blue Bloods, Unforgettable, and Mrs. Fletcher.

 In 2015, she originated the roles of Maria Reynolds and Peggy Schuyler in the original Off-Broadway production of Hamilton.
 When the show moved to Broadway, she continued in those roles, and remained with that production until December 8, 2016.
 In 2016, she won a Grammy Award for her work as one of the principal soloists on the Hamilton cast album.
 She has solos in 'Schuyler Sisters' and 'Say No To This'.
 At Super Bowl LI, she, along with Hamilton castmates Renée Elise Goldsberry and Phillipa Soo, sang "America the Beautiful".

 Jones also appears in the 2015 film Mistress America, the 2018 film Dog Days, and the critically acclaimed 2018 film Blindspotting.
 In 2020, she appeared as a secondary character in the short series #Freerayshawn, winning an Emmy for her performance as Tyisha.
 Jones' 2020 Emmy win made history both alongside her father Ron Cephas Jones for being the first father-daughter duo to win Emmy Awards in the same year, and as the first-ever Black woman to win in the Outstanding Actress in a Short Form Comedy or Drama Series category.

-Following the positive response to the Blindspotting film, cable and streaming network STARZ along with Lionsgate Television, Snoot Entertainment, and Dreams With Friends Inc., ordered a spin-off series following the events of the film.
+Following the positive response to the Blindspotting film, cable and streaming network Starz along with Lionsgate Television, Snoot Entertainment, and Dreams With Friends Inc., ordered a spin-off series following the events of the film.
 The series had Jones set to lead the cast, reviving her role as Ashley for the series as it surrounds her character.
 The series also had Jones set to serve as producer for the season, awarding her a first producing credit.
-Blindspotting (TV) premiered on June 13, 2021 and was renewed for a second season by STARZ on October 14, 2021.
+Blindspotting premiered on June 13, 2021 and was renewed for a second season by Starz on October 14, 2021.

 On July 13, 2021, Jones and her father Ron Cephas Jones announced the 2021 Primetime Emmy nominees on behalf of the Television Academy.
 On October 25, 2021, it was announced that Jones had signed with CAA (Creative Artists Agency) Representation.
+Jones plays the role of Swan on the 2024 concept album by Lin-Manuel Miranda and Eisa Davis, Warriors.